lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 <img src="https://res.cloudinary.com/lansolo99/image/upload/c_fit,dpr_auto,q_auto,w_auto/v1757161657/lansolo.dev/posts/the-giskard-hub-screen-playground-2.jpg" alt="Giskard Hub - playground">

-This is a common chatbot interface to check how your model responds directly as the end user would.
-If something unexpected is noticed in the conversation, you can send the proper conversation to feed a dataset, this entity is part of the evaluation feature.
+This is a simple chatbot interface to check how your agent responds directly as the end user would.
+While basic, it has an important role: it lets you discover unexpected behaviors, and capture these conversations to feed a "golden" dataset.
+The datasets are then used by the evaluations.

 ### The evaluations

 <img src="https://res.cloudinary.com/lansolo99/image/upload/c_fit,dpr_auto,q_auto,w_auto/v1757161657/lansolo.dev/posts/the-giskard-hub-screen-evaluation-2.jpg" alt="Giskard Hub - evaluation">

-This is the quality spectrum: evaluations are set to monitor the agent responses using a tailored dataset (see it as a business script), and assess its responses against some built-in or tailored evaluation metrics.
+This is the quality spectrum: evaluations are set to monitor the agent responses using a golden evaluation dataset (see it as a business script), and assess its responses against some built-in or tailored evaluation metrics.
 A dataset is a set of conversations (test cases) paired with those metrics.

-The user can build a dataset from multiple ways:
+The user can build a dataset in multiple ways:

 - by importing it directly from a list of problematic conversations and checks (whether from the playground or through a file import)
 - by providing an internal knowledge base that will go under a synthetic generation of tailored conversations